 AMENDMENTS OR CHANGES TO THESE BYLAWS

 Amendments or changes to these Bylaws may be proposed by any SC Member.
 Proposed amendments or changes shall be considered by the Steering Committee if seconded by one other SC Member.
 Amendments or changes that receive an affirmative vote of 75% of the SC Members shall become part of these Bylaws.
 Changes made to these Bylaws shall be made available to Participants within thirty (30) days of approval by the SC.

+8. PARLIAMENTARY AUTHORITY

+The rules contained in the current edition of Robert's Rules of Order Newly Revised shall govern the Company in all cases to which they are applicable and in which they are not inconsistent with these Bylaws and any special rules of order the Company may adopt.

 BY MY SIGNATURE BELOW I CONFIRM THAT THESE BYLAWS FOR THE INCOMMON LLC ARE ADOPTED BY NO LESS THAN 75% AFFIRMATIVE VOTE OF THE INCOMMON LLC STEERING COMMITTEE MEMBERS, EFFECTIVE THIS DAY